8 days Shira Route Kilimanjaro Trek for US$1595/Person

 -- 2 Airport Transfers, from JRO Kilimanjaro Airport to Moshi when you arrive, then transfer back to the Airport for your flight home.

--- 2 nights Hotel Lodging at Panama Hotel on Bed and Breakfast basis, Double or Triple Occupancy
+-- 2 nights Hotel Lodging at Kindoroko Hotel on Bed and Breakfast basis, Double or Triple Occupancy

 -- 3 Delicious meals a days, boiled and filtered drinking water while on the mountain.

 -- All park entrance, camping and rescue fees